0xch4z/ck-navigation/README.md

 ```

 <p>
   Pushing a view controller to the stack is done easily, too.
-From inside the `myViewController` class:
+From inside the <code>myViewController</code> class:
 </p>

 ```swift